 The women’s hour record is broken down into 3 distinct periods.
 The early period saw pioneers of women’s cycling set records that look achievable to amateurs today.
 The UCI began its ownership of the record in 1955.
 They set rules to be followed for records to count.
-From 2014, we’ve seen the modern period.
+Since 2014, we’ve seen the modern period.
 Here up-to-date bikes and equipment can be used in the pursuit of more distance.

 The early women’s hour record (1893-1955)

-The history of the women’s hour record begins with a Mademoiselle de Saint-Sauveur during July 1893 in Paris.
+The history of the women’s hour record begins with a Mademoiselle de Saint-Sauveur in July 1893 in Paris.
 She set an initial distance of 26.012 miles on the Buffalo Velodrome to get the ball rolling.
 Unhelpfully, she punctured, also stopped to loosen her belt and finally stopped again for a drink.

 Unsurprisingly, the record didn’t last long.
 The following month, Renée Debatz took the record from Saint-Sauveur on the same track.
 Without the stops, Debatz was able to push the record up to 28.019km.
 After setting some paced hour record attempts behind pacemakers, Hélène Dutrieu entered the competition in October 1893.
 She pushed the record up to 28.780km, this time using the velodrome in Lille.
+Dutrieu was a notable rider away from the hour record.
+Away from the track, he pioneered cycle stunts like the Flèche Humaine (human arrow).
+She would descend a 60-metre high ramp and jump a gap of 12 metres.
+The moto ailée or winged motorcycle stunt was dangerous enough to be banned by French authorities.
+She went on to become one of the female pioneers in the aviation world.

 There the record stayed for the next 4 years as the paced record seemed more fashionable.
 It fell 7 times in those 4 years.
 In October 1897, Louise Roger managed to complete 34.684km on the Buffalo Velodrome back in Paris.
 It was her first attempt at either version of the women’s hour record.
 The improvement in bikes helped but mainly it was her clothing.
 Women riders could then now ride in closely fitted clothing, a big advantage we know today.